otdav33/flang/docs/README.md

 ###### picture
 ### Multiplication and Division carry the pattern.
 ### Greater than (>)
-It gives the left input if left input > right input on the left output.
+It gives the middle input if left input > right input on the left output.
-Otherwise, it gives the left input on the right output.
+Otherwise, it gives the middle input on the right output.
 ###### picture
 #### Fifth Program
 Determine if the input is greater than f.
 ###### picture
 ### Less than (\<)
-It gives the left input if left input < right input on the left output.
+It gives the middle input if left input < right input on the left output.
-Otherwise, it gives the left input on the right output.
+Otherwise, it gives the middle input on the right output.
 ###### picture
 ### Function
 You can create custom functions in flang.
 They need to have their own name, number of inputs and outputs, and logic.